mzhr/mzhr/README.md

 <h1 align="left">I'm Mazhar.</h1>

 <!-- Intro -->
-<p align="left">I'm a React Native Platform Lead at CI&T, based in Melbourne, Australia.
-I love building mobile apps and helping others learn how to build them too.
-In my spare time, I'm also passionate about creating projects related to Islam to help the Muslim community 🕌.</p>
+<p align="left">I'm a software developer in Melbourne, Australia.
+I make client-facing apps mostly in the Typescript space and infrastructure/servers to handle the backends for it.
+You'll see most of my projects relating to this and in relation to the muslim and arabic learning community.</p>

 <!-- Projects -->
 <h2 align="left">🚀 Links</h2>